HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ### Enabling Content Reporting - Helm processes for DX deployments on Kubernetes

-In the `values.yaml` file, under configuration, enable contentReporting by setting the enable flag to `true`:
+In the `values.yaml` file, under configuration, enable contentReporting by setting the `enabled` flag to `true`:

     ```
     # Content Reporting configurations